phruta/FEUP-SDIS/README.md

 Pastas como Databases, Chunks e RestoredFiles serão criadas durante a execução destes programas se quisermos dar reset a todas as informações do Peer<ID> é necessário apagar as mesmas.

 O "File Path" necessários em alguns dos comandos pode ser relativo ou absoluto.
- The file path used by the restore and delete commands can be a relative path, an absolute path, or just a file name followed by the file extension.

-After having built the project with eclipse, open a Terminal in the bin folder resultant of the build process.
-You can then launch a peer or issue a command with the trigger.

 O argumento amount of space no caso do TestApp reclaim é indicador da capacidade/tamanho de disco que queremos que o Peer<ID> tenha.